Hazelfire/pedant/README.md

 Functions are applied by whitespace, like functional languages such as Haskell.
 For instance `ln 5`.

-Paranthesis can be used to impact the order of operations.
+Parentheses can be used to impact the order of operations.
 Order of operations follow BODMAS, as you would expect.

 When declaring a value, only values higher up in the file can be referenced.